big-samantha/zendeath/README.md

 Primarly created as a learning experience.

+Copy `config.yaml.example` to `config.yaml` and fill in relevant details.

 Current commands include:

   * me - Shows what Zendesk knows about the current user.